 3. Closure.
-As this activity comes to an end, collect the books and ask anyone to share what he or she liked about creating the page of favorites.
+As this activity comes to an end, collect the books and ask anyone to share what they liked about creating the page of favorites.
 State that we should embrace the differences of our classmates and use them to learn from one another.